ethaccount/SAManager/README.md

-# ethaccount-vue
+# Smart Account Manager

 > ⚠️ **WARNING**: This project is under active development.
 Use at your own risk.
-The code has not been audited and may contain security vulnerabilities.
-Users are responsible for their own security when using this software.

 ## Dev commands